 Man on a Mission

-Dr. Eric W. Barton currently owns and manages 28 world-reaching entities.
+Dr. Eric W. Barton has owned and managed 28 world-reaching entities.
 His career encompasses 11 years in the Marine Corps as an enlisted and Mustang Officer; contract management in excess of $2.027 billion; employing nearly 12,000 people over the past decade; and establishing and managing several companies throughout the US, Africa, Europe, Asia and the Middle East.

 Passionate about setting a positive example to his children and community, Eric gives of his time, talent, and resources to more than 30 charities.
-He serves on the boards of Maryville College and the Marine Corps Scholarship Foundation, and he’s also a University of Tennessee Chancellor’s Associate; education is central to Dr. Barton’s work, interests, and philanthropy.
+He’s served on the boards of Maryville College and the Marine Corps Scholarship Foundation, and he’s also a University of Tennessee Chancellor’s Associate; education is central to Dr. Barton’s work, interests, and philanthropy.

 Dr. Barton has been honored with numerous awards for his professional achievements, charitable outreach and many successful endeavors.
 As he moves forward, the future is sure to be exciting, challenging and full of purpose; he is always a man on a mission!